JettNguyen/GatorFound/README.md

 - **Notification System**: Alerts for users about updates on their posts or items they may be interested in.
 - **User Profiles**: A personal dashboard for tracking reported and found items.
 - **Tutorials**: Guidance for new users to navigate the platform effectively.

 ---

+## Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+---